ipfabric/docs/docs/Getting_Started/Platform_First_Steps/Configuration_Wizard/06-cli_settings.md

 !!! warning

-    At least one seed IP address has to be provided as a starting point behind Jumphost in seed configuration.
+    At least one seed IP address has to be provided as a starting point behind the Jumphost in seed configuration.

 ### Set up Jump host

-1. Open jump host settings, using item **Settings → Advanced → SSH/TELNET**
+1. Open jump host settings, using  **Settings → Advanced → SSH/TELNET**

-2. At the bottom of the page, please select **Add** button
+2. At the bottom of the page, please select the **Add** button

     ![Add jump host](jumphost_add.png)